Revelation: Chapter 3

 Christ's description

-In Revelation 3:14, The Lord is the word of the Amen.
-This is the same word in Hebrew, Greek and English, but according to Dr. J. Vernon McGee, this is the only time this word is used as proper name, which is the name of Christ, 2Corinthians 1:20, the Alpha and Omega Revelation 1:8, Isaiah 65:16.
-The Lord is saying that He is the final word.
-He is faithful in His total obedience to the Father, John 12:47-50, Revelation 1:1, the true witness, John 8:13-18, and the ruler of God's creation, Colossians 1:15-20.
+In Revelation 3:14, the Lord is the word of the Amen.
+Amen means: Truly, certainly, or so be it.
+This is the same word in Hebrew, Greek, and English, but according to Dr. J. Vernon McGee, this is the only time this word is used as a proper name, which is the name of Christ, 2Corinthians 1:20, the Alpha and Omega, Revelation 1:8, Isaiah 65:16, Christ is the final word.
+He is also faithful, as seen in His total obedience to the Father, John 12:47-50, Revelation 1:1, a true witness, John 8:13-18, and the ruler of God’s creation, Colossians 1:15-20.

 The Lord's commendation

 In Revelation 3:15, there is no commendation given.
-This is a completely opposite to the churches of Smyrna and Philadelphia who had only commendations from the Lord Jesus Christ, and no words of condemnation.
+This is completely the opposite to the churches of Smyrna and Philadelphia, which had only commendations from the Lord Jesus Christ, and no words of condemnation.

 The Lord's condemnation

 In Revelation 3:15-17, the Lord tells the church of Laodicea that they are neither hot nor cold.
 The Lord has no place for apathy, as seen in His response to the observation that they were either hot or cold, which is to repulse their behavior and lack of any commitment.
-They were self-deceived, thinking that they were rich, 2Timothy 3:1-5 in that they had acquired wealth and did not require anything (in contrast, they did not follow spiritual things as in John 16:12-15).
-The Lord's judgment is that instead they are wretched, pitiful, poor, blind, and naked.
-In contrast, Christ knew of the church of Smyrna's' afflictions and poverty, but declared that they were rich!
+They were self-deceived, thinking that they were rich, 2Timothy 3:1-5, in that they had acquired wealth and felt they did not require anything, equating material accumulation with spiritual righteousness; in other words, they were self-righteous (in contrast, they did not follow spiritual things as in John 16:12-15).
+The Lord judges that instead they are wretched, pitiful, poor, blind, and naked.
+In comparison, Christ knew the afflictions and poverty of Smyrna, but declared that they were rich!
 A parallel is the story that the Lord spoke of concerning the rich man and Lazarus in Luke 16:19-31.
 The rich man, who is never named in this story, concerned himself with the matters of this world, with no consideration for his spiritual welfare.
-Lazarus, suffered much at the doorstep of the rich man.
-However, when both men died, Lazarus was found in the bosom of Abraham, whereas the rich man was in hell, suffering.
+Lazarus suffered much at the doorstep of the rich man.
+However, when both men died, Lazarus was found in the bosom of Abraham, whereas the rich man was in Hades, suffering.

 He who has an ear ...

-The Lord concludes His letter to this church by saying that to him who overcomes, John 16:33, 1John 5:3-5, Revelation 21:6-8, that person will have the right to sit with the Lord on His throne, just as Christ sat down with His Father on His throne, Revelation 20:4-6, Matthew 7:21-23.
+In Revelation 3:21-22, the Lord concludes His letter to this church by saying that to him who overcomes, John 16:33, 1John 5:3-5, Revelation 21:6-8, that person will have the right to sit with the Lord on His throne, just as Christ sat down with His Father on His throne, Revelation 20:4-6, Matthew 7:21-23.
+This is a great honor, privilege, and glory in God’s kingdom to anyone granted this by God.

 A summary of the letter to the church of Laodicea